 More Tricks up Your Sleeve

-These tips do not apply to everyone, especially if you rent in an apartment complex, but there are things you can do that will insure you are secure.
+These tips do not apply to everyone.
+Even if you rent in an apartment complex these are things you can do that will insure you are secure.

 I want to hear your ideas to add to this list, so please, leave your comments below and share your stories with others!
 Keep your family safe this week by practicing any of these tips today.